UBC Department of English

 Director, Graduate Program in Science and Technology Studies

 Office: BuTo 503

 Nineteenth- and twentieth-century American literature, media, and poetics; science and technology studies; theories and histories of affect and feeling

-- A Silvan Tomkins Handbook (University of Minnessota Press, under contract).
-An introductory text to the work of the Amrican psychologist and affect theorist Silvan Tomkins, co-authored with Elizabeth Wilson (Women's, Gender, and Sexuality Studies, Emory University).
+- A Silvan Tomkins Handbook.
+An introductory text to the work of the American psychologist and affect theorist Silvan Tomkins, co-authored with Elizabeth Wilson (Women's, Gender, and Sexuality Studies, Emory University).
 Our goal is to develop a portable and accessible teaching and research resource.
 This book is under contract with the University of Minnessota Press.

 - Radio Free Stein.
 A large-scale critical sound project that renders selected plays by Gertrude Stein into musical and dramatic form.
 This project is supported by a four-year SSHRC Insight Grant.